 Idaho’s observed safety restraint use rate

-seat belt use rate was 79%, only 43% of the motor vehicle occupants killed in crashes were wearing seat belts.
+seat belt use rate was 82%, only 33% of the motor vehicle occupants killed in crashes were wearing seat belts.
 If everyone had been wearing seat belts,

 Lives Lost & People Injured

-- In 2012, 73 Idahoans killed in car crashes were not wearing their safety restraints.
+in car crashes were not wearing their safety restraints.
 In

-261 unbelted Idahoans were critically injured in traffic crashes.
-(Idaho Traffic Crashes 2012)
+addition, 274 unbelted Idahoans were critically injured in traffic crashes.
+(Idaho Traffic Crashes 2013)